carbon-language/carbon-lang/README.md

 C++ remains the dominant programming language for performance-critical software, with massive and growing codebases and investments.
-However, it is struggling to improve and meet developers' needs outlined above, in no small part due to accumulating decades of technical debt.
+However, it is struggling to improve and meet developers' needs, as outlined above, in no small part due to accumulating decades of technical debt.
 Incrementally improving C++ is [extremely difficult](/docs/project/difficulties_improving_cpp.md), both due to the technical debt itself and challenges with its evolution process.
-The best way to address these problems is to avoid inheriting the legacy of C or C++ directly, and instead start with solid language foundations like a [modern generics system](#generics), modular code organization, and consistent, simple syntax.
+The best way to address these problems is to avoid inheriting the legacy of C or C++ directly, and instead start with solid language foundations like [modern generics system](#generics), modular code organization, and consistent, simple syntax.